 Our tax strategy applies to BHP Group Limited and its controlled entities in all countries where we operate.
-We regard the publication of this document as complying with our duty to publish a Tax Strategy in relation to UK taxation under paragraphs 19 and 22 of Schedule 19 of the UK Finance Act 2016 for BHP's financial year ending 30 June 2024.
+We regard the publication of this document as complying with our duty to publish a Tax Strategy in relation to UK taxation under paragraphs 19 and 22 of Schedule 19 of the UK Finance Act 2016 for BHP's financial year ending 30 June 2025.

-Approach to risk management and governance
+Approach to tax governance and risk management